CFS Treatment in London and Online

 Some people choose to receive just Energy Management or Psychological Therapy or both, receiving one after the other.
 Whether you choose to pursue Energy Management or Psychological Therapy first is dependent upon what you wish to mainly focus on.
 Both take a holistic approach, however, the focus of Energy Management is tilted towards learning practical and physical tools to manage your condition.
 Psychological Therapy also involves helping you to learn practical tools as well as psychological tools to manage your condition.
 Compared to Energy Management, Psychological Therapy has more of an emphasis on helping to improve your emotional wellbeing.
 If you are struggling to decide which therapy to pursue first we can offer a free 15 minutes telephone consultation to help you make a decision.

-M.E./Chronic Fatigue Treatment in Central London and Online
+CFS Treatment in London & Online

 If you are looking for specialist Chronic Fatigue Treatment in London or online, including either Energy Management (with a physiotherapist) or psychological therapy, at Therapy Central we can help you learn the strategies you need to start managing your condition effectively and reducing its impact on all areas of life.
 As a result, you’ll be enabled to make the crucial changes to bring balance and fulfilment back into your life.
 No one should face M.E. or a chronic fatigue syndrome alone.